Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Customisation/PDF to CBR Conversion.md

 ## Step 1: Install the `rar` Command-Line Utility

-This is a mandatory prerequisite for both Docker and non-Docker setups.
-The `rar` executable must be installed on the host machine.
+The `rar` executable must be available in the environment that runs Stirling PDF.
+A native installation needs a binary for the host OS; a Linux container needs a Linux binary matching its architecture and runtime libraries.

 ### Linux